We’ve combed the Internet to bring you a collection of 12 awesome Word cover letter templates. Plus, we'll show you how to use them in MS Word.

 Cover Letter and Resume for Internal Position—See more cover letter templates and create your cover letter here.

 Every great internal cover letter needs a resume.
-See our internal resume writing guide here: How to Write a Job-Winning Resume: Sample & Complete Guide
+See our internal resume writing guide here: How to Build an Effective Resume in 2020

 Are you at a particular stage in your career and need to find specific cover letters for this?
 Check out some of our guides: